seanhagen/workernator/docs/design.md

 Right off the bat: this isn't meant to be a generic job-running service.
 If that was what was needed, we could use something like Faktory to host a job server.
 There are also cloud services that provide similar functionality.
 Instead, the library is designed to know what jobs it's able to run; including what arguments are required.
 The main reason for this is that this way we get to take full advantage of Go's static typing so that we can catch certain kinds of errors or bugs at compile time, instead of runtime!

 Other job-runner services are built to allow *any* kind of job arguments, which means often relying on `interface{}/any` or JSON strings to provide data to a job when it starts.
-This is not great; the conversion and manual type checking add effort better spent elsewhere, and additionally adds a potential bug-prone section to the code.
+This is not great; the conversion and manual type checking adds effort and uses more server resources, and also additionally adds a potentially bug-prone section to the code.

 Also, if we were just going to send JSON-in-a-string &#x2013; why use GRPC?
 Let's take advantage of all that type checking goodness.